Frequently Asked Questions

 How many women will sign up for recruitment?
 How many will each chapter take?

-We expect about 400-450 women to sign up for spring recruitment.
+For 2026 Formal Recruitment, we had around 750-800 PNM’s sign up.
 The number of women each chapter takes depends on the number of women that remain at the end of the recruitment process.
 Therefore, pledge class sizes vary from year to year.
 There is no set number before recruitment begins.
 The recruitment process is largely dictated by the National Panhellenic Conference, which attempts to maintain an even distribution of membership on any given campus.
 This means that not everyone can join the same one or two chapters and not everyone will receive their #1 choice throughout the process.
 Again, we encourage women to have an open mind and consider membership in any of our groups.

 Do all women going through the process receive bids to join?